CMNA-Workshop/cmna24/content/submission.md

 # Workshop Categories

-The workshop encourages submissions in four categories:
+The workshop encourages submissions spanning a number of categories:

 * Long papers, either reporting on completed work or offering a polemic discussion on a burning issue (up to 10 pages).
 * Short papers describing work in progress (up to 5 pages).